 Research Fellow, Chemical And Biomolecular Engineering

-Several positions are available in the Department of Chemical Engineering at NUS.
-We are seeking talented and creative individuals to conduct high quality research in dynamic simulation, condition monitoring, nonlinear control, and energy integration under three projects.
-The candidates will develop state-of-the-art solutions involving large-scale process data analyses and simulation models, nonlinear MPC models and solution algorithms, and process/energy integration and optimization.
-The candidates are expected to have strong expertise and experience in process systems engineering techniques of design, simulation, control, integration, and optimization.
+One position is available in the Department of Chemical & Biomolecular Engineering at NUS.
+We are seeking a talented and creative individual to conduct high quality research on process development, modeling, simulation, and optimization.
+We have a project on carbon utilization to methanol.
+The candidates will develop state-of-the-art solutions involving processes, supply chains, and simulation models.
+The candidates are expected to have sound understanding of chemical processes and be proficient in steady state process simulation and technoeconomic analyses and evaluations.

-- strong knowledge of process simulation software with experience in dynamic process simulation,
+- Strong knowledge of process simulation software with experience

-- one or more years of academic research experience with publications in process systems modelling, simulation, optimization.
+- At least two or more years of academic research experience with publications in process systems modelling, simulation, optimization.

-Candidates with higher degrees or equivalent years of academic training will be preferred.
-Familiarity with the chemical industry and operations is must, and the aptitude for, commitment to, and ability to do applied/academic research are mandatory.
+Familiarity with the chemical industry and operations is must, and aptitude for, commitment to, and ability to do applied/academic research is mandatory.

 The candidate must be able to work in an academic research environment, where both individual and team contributions are essential, and performance is measured in terms of novel and creative ideas, top-quality journal papers, and prestigious conference presentations.

-Candidates should have interest and experience in research on systems modelling, dynamic process simulation, process optimization, process control, fault monitoring and diagnosis, energy integration, or relevant areas.
-Knowledge and experience in posing and solving novel and challenging engineering problems are highly desirable.
+Candidates should have interest and experience in research on systems modelling, chemical process simulation, process optimization, supply chain design,and relevant areas.
+Knowledge and experience in posing and solving novel and challenging chemical process or supply chain problems are highly desirable.

-These are time-bound projects and achieving milestones in time is absolutely essential.
+This is a time-bound project and achieving milestones in time is absolutely essential.

 The candidate should have the desire to grow into new technical areas and learn new skills.